-1. Gravy prep: After you've removed the turkey from the oven and set it aside to rest, set the pan over medium-high heat on the stove-top.
+Gravy prep.
+After you've removed the turkey from the oven and set it aside to rest, set the roasting pan over medium-high heat on the stovetop.
 You may need to span two burners.
 When the pan drippings are hot and sputtering, pour in a cup of broth and begin scraping all the bits from the bottom of the pan.

-You should ideally end up with about a cup of pan drippings and 1/4 cup of fat.
+Measure the fat.
+Skim the fat off the top of the drippings.
+You should ideally end up with about 1 cup of pan drippings and 1/4 cup of fat.
 If you have less, you can make up the difference with broth or oil, respectively.
 If you have more, discard a little of the fat and use less broth in the next step.
 If you have a lot more, you can also double the recipe.

-3. Make a roux: Skim the fat from the top of the pan drippings (or use a fat separator) and warm it in a saucepan over medium-high heat.
+Make a roux.
+Place the fat in a saucepan over medium-high heat.
 When the fat is hot, whisk in the flour to form a thin paste.
 Let this cook for a few minutes until bubbly.

-4. Add the pan drippings: Next up, pour in the pan drippings and whisk to combine with the roux.
+Add the pan drippings.
+Next up, pour in the pan drippings and whisk to combine with the roux.
 This will form a thick, gloppy paste.

-5. Add the broth: Finish the gravy by whisking in a half cup of broth.
+Add the broth.
+Finish the gravy by whisking in a 1/2 cup of broth.
 You can add more broth for a thinner gravy or let the gravy cook a few minutes for a thicker gravy.
 Taste the gravy and add salt, pepper, and any extras to taste.